llm-port/.github/profile/call-sequence.md

 sequenceDiagram
     autonumber
     participant U as Admin User
-    participant FE as airgap_frontend
+    participant FE as llm_port_frontend
-    participant BE as airgap_backend
+    participant BE as llm_port_backend
     participant RBAC as Auth + RBAC + RootMode participant OPS as Container Service
     participant DE as Docker Engine